cchepelov/sgcib-kata-kt/readme.md

 * This is my "hello world" in Kotlin.
 Still lacking a bit on the idiomatic side of things, would expect to build on the team's culture first.
+    * in particular one thing I'm used to do in scala is to tuck various things (e.g. ADT subclasses, etc.) within some class' companion.
+    Here in Kotlin, it seems I'm writing the *Companion* keyword a little too frequently…

 * I already took this kata in scala *six* days ago and went the whole ZIO way there https://github.com/cchepelov/sgcib-kata